chiyanglin-AStar/GenAI_answer/README.md

 # GenAI_answer

-### this repository is recorded from ChatGPT , DeepSeek or other GenAI.But these topics is based on my personal interest.
+### this repository is recorded from ChatGPT , DeepSeek or other GenAI ' answer.

+### But these topics is based on my personal interest.